The ACM Web Conference 2026 Workshop

 At least one author of an accepted paper should be registered with the ACM Web Conference 2026.

-Papers accepted by a workshop can be included in the Companion Proceedings of the Web Conference 2026, subject to meeting the camera-ready timeline.
+Papers accepted by a workshop "can" be included in the Companion Proceedings of the Web Conference 2026, subject to meeting the camera-ready timeline.
+This is entirely up to the author's choice.

 Important Dates